collectionspace/cspace-ui.js/docs/configuration/RecordSidebarConfiguration.md

 The sidebar that is displayed when viewing or editing a record may be configured by providing a sidebar descriptor object in the `sidebar` configuration property of each record type.

-Currently only the related procedures that are displayed may be configured, by supplying an array of related procedure descriptors.
+Currently only the related records that are displayed may be configured, by supplying an array of related record descriptors.
 A related record panel will be displayed for each descriptor, in the order listed.

 ```
 type SidebarDescriptor = {
-  relatedProcedures: Array<RelatedProcedureDescriptor>,
+  relatedRecords: Array<RelatedRecordDescriptor>,
 };
 ```
 ```
-type RelatedProcedureDescriptor = {
+type RelatedRecordDescriptor = {
   recordType: string,
   columnSet: string,
   sort: string,